thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_LicenseHeader.h.rst

 .. code-block:: cpp

-   //This file is part of Coalescence_Sim project which is released under BSD-3 license.
+   //This file is part of NECSim project which is released under MIT license.
-   //See file **LICENSE.txt** or visit https://opensource.org/licenses/BSD-3-Clause) for full license details.
+   //See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details.